 What is gazpacho?

-Gazpacho is a cold, uncooked tomato-based soup originating from Andalusia.
-This delicious broth is very popular in southern Spain and Portugal.
-Traditionally, it is served as an aperitif or starter.
+Gazpacho is a cold soup made from raw tomatoes, originating from Andalusia.
+This delicious soup is very popular in southern Spain and Portugal.
+Traditionally, it is served as an appetiser or starter.
 It can also be enjoyed as a snack or main dish.

-Depending on the region and recipe, you can add to gazpacho: cucumbers, peppers, garlic, lemon, onions, breadcrumbs and ice cubes for freshness.
-You can also adjust the seasoning with some basil leaves, coriander, Espelette or Cayenne pepper.
-The more adventurous may add a few drops of tabasco.
+Depending on the region and recipe, you can add to gazpacho: cucumbers, peppers, garlic, lemon, onions, breadcrumbs, and ice cubes for freshness.
+You can also adjust the seasoning with a few basil leaves, coriander, Espelette or Cayenne pepper.
+The more adventurous might add a few drops of Tabasco.

 What are the health benefits of gazpacho?

-Raw vegetables and tomatoes contain much more vitamins and nutrients than when cooked.
+Raw vegetables and tomatoes contain far more vitamins and nutrients than when cooked.
 Tomatoes are also known for their carotenoid and antioxidant content.

 Ingredients for 2 people: